Rosemary

 Sow rosemary seeds in drills 18-24 inches apart or in hills two feet apart with around 6 seeds per hill.

-Rosemary seedlings can withstand being transplanted from seedbeds or flats.
+Growing rosemary seedlings can withstand being transplanted from seedbeds or flats to their place in your garden.

 Cultivation.